ValdikSS/openvpn-fix-dns-leak-plugin/README.md

 This plugin should fix this issue for Windows 8.1 and Windows 10 users.
 [Read More](https://medium.com/@ValdikSS/beware-of-windows-10-dns-resolver-and-dns-leaks-5bc5bfb4e3f1).

 ### How to use
-Functionality of this plugin is integrated into OpenVPN 2.3.9, just use `--block-outside-dns` configuration option.
+**Functionality of this plugin is integrated into OpenVPN 2.3.9**, just use `--block-outside-dns` configuration option.
 If you can't use the latest OpenVPN version, follow the steps below:

 1. Download `fix-dns-leak-32.dll` for 32 bit system or `fix-dns-leak-64.dll` for 64 bit system
 2. Add the following line to your OpenVPN configuration file: